YumaKoizumi/ToyADMOS-dataset/README.md

 ## Usage examples

+To give a sense of the usage of this dataset, a set of Python codes for data-generation, training, and test codes are available.
+ - Tutorial on small training/test dataset written in [1].

-hogehoge.
-We have tested these codes on follwoing environment
+We have tested these codes on follwoing environment:
 <pre>
 Python: 3.6.8
 Chainer: 4.5.0